Skip to main content

 Outdoor upgrades

-The outside of the Crist house has also seen renovations, and roll off containers were rented to remove clutter and trash.
+The outside of the Crist house has also seen renovations.
 Most recently, at the end of the pool, a pergola was taken down and a pool house built in its place.
 The pool is surrounded by more than 80 feet of manmade streams, expanded over the years, that culminate in a waterfall.
 At the bottom of the waterfall is a pond filled with huge koi.
 A netting over the pond had to be installed to keep blue herons from snatching the fish.
 Boxwood, camellia, laurel, Lenten rose and daffodils make up a large portion of the plant material.

 The Crists absolutely adore this backyard and everything it has afforded them.
 Christine says, “During Covid, this was our sanctuary.
 With our granddaughter living with us, it provided fresh air and a science project all at the same time.
 We don’t know what we would have done without it.”